xinhuang/NAntFind/README.md

 ----
 TODO
 ----
-* Use environment variables in find modules
+* Allow substution in find module
-* Query value from registry
+* Use environment variables in find module
 * A more flexible and easy to use DSL

 ----